atiratree/kube-enhancements/keps/sig-apps/4563-evacuation-api/README.md

 const (
 // Allow policy allows cancellation of this evacuation.
-// The Evacuation can be deleted before the Pod is deleted and terminated.
+// The Evacuation can be deleted before the Pod is fully terminated.
 Allow EvacuationCancellationPolicy = "Allow"
 // Forbid policy forbids cancellation of this evacuation.
-// The Evacuation can't be deleted until the Pod is deleted and terminated Forbid EvacuationCancellationPolicy = "Forbid"
+// The Evacuation can't be deleted until the Pod is fully terminated.
+Forbid EvacuationCancellationPolicy = "Forbid"
 )